NoSolutionsNeeded/odin-recipes/README.md

-Current project is to make a simple static HTML webpage for practice, using HTML only.
+Current project is to make a simple static webpage for practice, using HTML only.